thkox/current-topics-of-software-engineering_2023-smart-alert/README.md

 ## App Features

-1. **User Roles**
+### 1. User Roles

-   - **Citizen:** Users can report a high-risk incident, including information like type (e.g., flood, fire), location, timestamp, and optionally attach a photo.
+- **Citizen:** Users can report high-risk incidents by providing details such as the type of event (e.g., flood, fire), location, timestamp, and optionally attaching a photo.
-   - **Employee (Civil Protection):** Employees review, approve, or reject reported incidents and can trigger notifications for citizens in affected areas.
+- **Employee (Civil Protection):** Employees review, approve, or reject the reported incidents.
+They can also trigger notifications for citizens in affected areas.

-2. **Incident Reporting and Notification**
+### 2. Incident Reporting and Notification

-   - Citizens can report emergencies, categorized into pre-defined event types such as floods, fires, or earthquakes.
+- **Emergency Reporting:** Citizens can report emergencies categorized into pre-defined event types (floods, fires, earthquakes, etc.).
-   - Notifications are automatically sent to users in close proximity to the event, including details such as location, timestamp, and safety instructions.
+- **Location-Based Notifications:** Notifications are sent automatically to users in close proximity to the reported event, with information such as location, timestamp, and safety instructions.

-3. **Multilingual Support**
+### 3. Multilingual Support

-    The app supports English and one additional language, ensuring users receive information in their preferred language.
+- The app supports English and one additional language, allowing users to receive critical information in their preferred language.

-4. **Statistics and Event History**
+### 4. Statistics and Event History

-    Users can view statistics about past incidents, filtered by time and category, through a dedicated interface.
+- **View Statistics:** Users can view statistics about past incidents, filterable by time and category, through a dedicated statistics interface.
+- **Event History:** Users can access a history of reported incidents to stay informed about ongoing and past events in their area.

 ## Setup Instructions